alexyu56709/Mirror-Dungeon-Bot/README.md

     - Same gifts as team affinity

 - ## Makes a good team affinity build in shop
-  - Fuses gifts to get powerful Tier 4s
+  - Fuses gifts to get powerful Tier 4s.
-  - Upties and buys affinity-related gifts
+  - Upties and buys affinity-related gifts.
+  - If not all gifts are visible, it can **scroll through inventory** while fusing.

+  **If no tier 4 in inventory:**
+  - The bot aggressively fuses the **first Tier 4 gift**, even using same-affinity gifts if needed.

+  **Once the first build-related Tier 4 gift is obtained:**
+  - Same-affinity gifts will **no longer be used for fusing**.

+  **Once the affinity build is complete:**
+  - The bot will browse the shop for **same-affinity gifts** and buy them when found.

 - ## Restarts if run fails
   - If 6 or more sinners are dead, the bot (with default settings) will restart the run.
 - ## Supports Luxcavation grind